logo-to-lego/logomotion/documentation/instructions.md

 #### Connecting to the EV3 Brick via wifi dongle
 The brick must be in connected to the same wifi as your computer.
 We have used hotspots from our phones.

 Once your brick has connection to internet, the IP should be at the top of the screen of your brick.
-Set the IP-address of the brick in /logomotion_gradle/config.gradle
+Set the IP-address of the brick in **/logomotion_gradle/config.gradle**

 ### Running the code
-Run the logo code with `poetry run invoke start path_to_your_logo_code.logo`, so for example `poetry run invoke start logo/move.logo`.
+Run the logo code with `poetry run invoke start path_to_your_logo_code.logo` so for example `poetry run invoke start logo/move.logo`.
 If there are no errors, java code is generated to logomotion_gradle/src/java/Logo.java.
-If there were errors, the java is not generated.
+If there were errors, java is not generated.

-Change your directory to logomotion_gradle with `cd logomotion_gradle` and then run `./gradlew deployAndRun`.
+Change your directory to logomotion_gradle with `cd logomotion_gradle` and run `./gradlew deployAndRun`.

 That should be all there is.
-The robot should be doing what the given logo code defined.
+After about a minute the robot should be doing what the given logo code defined.

 ### Problems and checks

 We had some problems with gradle.
-For some reason, the gradle project did not connect to the robot and threw a timeout error after about 1.5min.
+For some reason, the gradle project did not connect to the robot and threw a timeout error after about 100 seconds.
 The solution was caused by incompatible java version and gradle wrapper version.
 The solution was to update gradle wrapper, which was done from Visual Studio Code.

 VPN can also cause problems with connecting to the robot.
 So turn off VPN.

-Check also that you have the right motor ports configured in [.env](https://github.com/logo-to-lego/logomotion/blob/user-manual/.env)
+Check also that you have the correct motor ports configured in [.env](https://github.com/logo-to-lego/logomotion/blob/user-manual/.env)

 ## Create your own code generator